 Project Overview: ET-0030

 The City Council approved the retrofit on April 13, 2015.
-The City will use a $3.5 million energy efficiency loan from State LOCAL Program financing, in addition to a $500,000 grant from the Department of Commerce and PSE rebates to fund the project, which will be paid back over 12 years through the savings generated from installing LED streetlights.
+The City used a $3.5 million energy efficiency loan from State LOCAL Program financing, in addition to a $500,000 grant from the Department of Commerce and PSE rebates to fund the project, which will be paid back over 12 years through the savings generated from installing LED streetlights.

 Benefits of LED